 This moderate grower features a reliable climbing habit and is stunning on a trellis.
 This Clematis can only grow around thin supports, so keep that in mind when selecting a trellis or fence.
 Furthermore, attaching this vine to walls requires the usage of additional supports, such as mesh, nails, or screws.

-We also recommend planting this eye-catching vine in container.
+We also recommend planting this eye-catching vine in a container.
 Try pairing it with the Everillo Carex for a unique texture and color contrast.

 At a mature size of 8′ H x 3′ W, expect to be wowed by an impressive bounty of blooms.